scalapb/ScalaPB/customizations.md

 }
 {% endhighlight %}

+We would like to write code like this:

+{% highlight scala %}
+val c = Connection().update(_.timeout := Seconds(5))
+{% endhighlight %}

-For each custom type you need to define an implicit `TypeMapper` that will tell ScalaPB how to convert between the custom type to the base Scala type.
+How will ScalaPB know how to convert from the original type (`Integer`) to the custom type `Seconds`?
+For each custom type you need to define an implicit `TypeMapper` that will tell ScalaPB how to convert between the custom type and the base Scala type.
 A good place to define this implicit is in the companion class for your custom type, since the Scala compiler will look for a typemapper there by default.
 If your typemapper is defined elsewhere, you will need to import it manually by using the `import` file-level option.

 {% highlight scala %}
 package mydomain